zabertech/zaber-examples/src/motion_input_shaping/README.md

   - The `Plant` class has `resonant_frequency` and `damping_ratio` properties that define the target vibration frequency in Hz and damping ratio at which the input shaping algorithm will remove vibration.

 Class Methods:
-- `move_absolute_shaped()` - Moves to an absolute position using a trajectory shaped for the target resonant frequency and damping ratio.
+- `move_absolute()` - Moves to an absolute position using a trajectory shaped for the target resonant frequency and damping ratio.
 Similar format to the [Axis.move_absolute()](https://software.zaber.com/motion-library/api/py/ascii/axis#_moveabsolute) command.
-- `move_relative_shaped()` - Moves to a relative position using a trajectory shaped for the target resonant frequency and damping ratio.
+- `move_relative()` - Moves to a relative position using a trajectory shaped for the target resonant frequency and damping ratio.
 Similar format to the [Axis.move_relative()](https://software.zaber.com/motion-library/api/py/ascii/axis#_moverelative) command.
-- `move_max_shaped()` - Moves to the max limit using a trajectory input shaped for the target resonant frequency and damping ratio.
+- `move_max()` - Moves to the max limit using a trajectory input shaped for the target resonant frequency and damping ratio.
 Similar format to the [Axis.move_max()](https://software.zaber.com/motion-library/api/py/ascii/axis#_movemax) command.
-- `move_min_shaped()` - Moves to the min limit using a trajectory input shaped for the target resonant frequency and damping ratio.
+- `move_min()` - Moves to the min limit using a trajectory input shaped for the target resonant frequency and damping ratio.
 Similar format to the [Axis.move_min()](https://software.zaber.com/motion-library/api/py/ascii/axis#_movemin) command.
 - `get_max_speed_limit()` - Gets the current velocity limit for which shaped moves will not exceed.
 Allows user specified units.
 - `set_max_speed_limit()` - Sets the velocity limit for which shaped moves will not exceed.
 Allows user specified units.
 - `reset_max_speed_limit()` - Resets the velocity limit for shaped moves to the device's existing maxspeed setting.
 This is the default limit and is automatically set when the class is created.